The Domesday Book was a comprehensive record of England and Wales.

-The book helped King William understand land ownership and the amount of resources available in England.
+The book helped King William understand land ownership and the number of resources available in England.
 With this information, the King would levy taxes.

 England was divided into seven regions or circuits.
 Then 3 or 4 commissioners were sent into each region with a set of questions.

-Like the Last Judgment, it didn’t miss out any details.
-In a court of law, the book was also relied upon as a definite and undisputable source of information.
+Like the Last Judgment, it didn’t miss out on any details.
+In a court of law, the book was also relied upon as a definite and indisputable source of information.

 The book was initially known as simply the ‘charter’ or the ‘roll’.
 It was only in the 13th century that the name ‘Domesday Book’ became popularly associated with it.

 When compiling the book, the commissioners would first note down all the information and then abbreviate it into a single larger volume.
 This larger volume is known as the ‘Great Domesday’.

 A separate volume known as the ‘Little Domesday’ contained the records of these three countries.
 However, the records in the Little Domesday are unabbreviated.

 The Domesday Book was written in 1086.
 The survey which was conducted to compile this book had begun in 1085 and took nearly a year to complete.

 The book was compiled so that the new Norman King of England, William the Conqueror, could levy suitable taxes.
 William had just conquered England and wasn’t sure about the land rights and material resources of the country.

-So the Domesday Book provided him a detailed view of the land or stock owned by all the people across England.
+So the Domesday Book provided him with a detailed view of the land or stock owned by all the people across England.
 It also gave him an idea of the lands that had been previously owned by the King.

 A survey at such a scale had never been conducted in England until this book was written.
-The details contained in this book are also unparalleled, which made them relevant for English law and crown for centuries to come.
+The details contained in this book are also unparalleled, which made them relevant for English law and the crown for centuries to come.